tiprankstipranks

 Tax matters, including changes in corporate tax laws and disagreements with taxing authorities, could impact our results of operations and financial condition.

-We conduct business across the United States and file income taxes in the federal and various state jurisdictions.
+We conduct business across the United States and file income taxes in federal and various state jurisdictions.
 Significant judgment is required in our accounting for income taxes.
 In the ordinary course of our business, there are transactions and calculations in which the ultimate tax determination is uncertain.
 Changes in tax laws and regulations, in addition to changes and conflicts in related interpretations and other tax guidance, could materially impact our provision for income taxes, deferred tax assets and liabilities, and liabilities for uncertain tax positions.
 Issues relating to tax audits or examinations and any related interest or penalties and uncertainty in obtaining deductions or credits claimed in various jurisdictions could also impact the accounting for income taxes.
-Our results of operations are reported based on our determination of the amount of taxes we owe in various tax jurisdictions, and our provision for income taxes and tax liabilities are subject to review or examination by taxing authorities in applicable tax jurisdictions.
+Our results of operations are reported based on our determination of the amount of taxes we owe in various tax jurisdictions, which are subject to review or examination by taxing authorities in applicable tax jurisdictions.
 An adverse outcome of such a review or examination could adversely affect our operating results and financial condition.
 Further, the results of tax examinations and audits could have a negative impact on our financial results and cash flows where the results differ from the liabilities recorded in our financial statements.

-Environmental / Social1 | 2.4%
+Environmental / Social2 | 4.3%

 Environmental / Social - Risk 1

 Environmental and other regulatory matters, including those relating to climate change, could adversely affect our ability to conduct our business and could require expenditures that could have a material adverse effect on our results of operations and financial condition.
+In addition, future regulations, or more stringent enforcement of existing regulations, could increase those costs and liabilities, which could adversely affect our financial position and results of operations.

 Our operations are subject to various environmental laws and regulations relating to the management, disposal and remediation of hazardous substances and the emission and discharge of pollutants into the air and water.
-We could be held liable for such contamination created not only from our own activities but also from the historical activities of others on our project sites or on properties that we acquire or lease.
+We could be held liable for contamination created not only from our own activities but also from the historical activities of others on our project sites or on properties that we acquire or lease.
 Our operations are also subject to laws and regulations relating to workplace safety and worker health, which, among other things, regulate employee exposure to hazardous substances.
-Violations of such laws and regulations could subject us to substantial fines and penalties, cleanup costs, third party property damage or personal injury claims.
+Violations of laws and regulations could subject us to substantial fines and penalties, cleanup costs, third party property damage or personal injury claims, natural resource damages claims, the issuance of orders enjoining our operations and administrative, civil and criminal liability.
 In addition, growing concerns about climate change and other environmental issues could result in the imposition of additional environmental regulations.
-Such legislation or restrictions could increase the costs of projects for us and our clients or, in some cases, prevent a project from going forward, thereby potentially reducing the need for our services which could in turn have a material adverse effect on our operations and financial condition.
-Generally, environmental laws and regulations have become, and enforcement practices and compliance standards are becoming increasingly stringent.
-Moreover, we cannot predict the nature, scope or effect of legislation or regulatory requirements that could be imposed, or how existing or future laws or regulations will be administered or interpreted, with respect to products or activities to which they have not been previously applied.
-Compliance with more stringent laws or regulations, as well as more vigorous enforcement policies of the regulatory agencies, could increase our compliance costs.
+Legislation or restrictions could increase the costs of projects for us and, in some cases, prevent a project from going forward, thereby potentially reducing the need for our services which could in turn have a material adverse effect on our operations and financial condition.
+Generally, environmental laws, regulations, enforcement practices and compliance standards have become increasingly stringent.
 Compliance with new regulations could require us to make substantial expenditures for, among other things, pollution control systems and other equipment that we do not currently possess, or the acquisition or modification of permits applicable to our activities.
+Our aggregate quarry leases could subject us to costs and liabilities.
+We could be held responsible for any contamination or regulatory violations resulting from activities or operations at the quarries, which could be significant and could materially and adversely affect our business, operating results and financial condition.

 Macro & Political

-Total Risks: 5/42 (12%)Below Sector Average
+Total Risks: 5/46 (11%)Below Sector Average

-Economy & Political Environment2 | 4.8%
+Economy & Political Environment2 | 4.3%

 Economy & Political Environment - Risk 1